 Waivers granted under this subsection shall automatically expire if the drinking establishment to which they apply is moved or sold, or if any alteration is made to the establishment's liquor license or incorporation status.

 All waivers granted under this subsection shall automatically expire on January 1, 2009.

 In volunteer organizations.
-This exception shall not apply to any event conducted by an entity that otherwise meets the definition of a "volunteer organization" under the terms of this chapter if any person under the age of 18 years is permitted access to that event, whether as staff, guest, or in any other capacity.
+This exception shall not apply to any event conducted by an entity that otherwise meets the definition of a "volunteer organization" under the terms of this article if any person under the age of 18 years is permitted access to that event, whether as staff, guest, or in any other capacity.